Edit in sitelab

 “Almost a week after I had loaned out Joe to Brooke Lee I received a call from a woman saying she had seen him at Melton Mowbray horse sales.
 The following day I went to Brooke Lee’s field and Joe wasn’t there.

 “For more than a week I was constantly calling Brooke Lee but she would never answer.
-I then got a text from another woman saying she had bought Joe off a dealer but he was lame so took him back.
+I then got a text from another woman saying she had bought Joe off a dealer, but the horse was lame so she took him back.
 I eventually managed to get the name of the dealer who told me he’d sold Joe to a slaughter house.
 I called the slaughter house continuously for several days but no one would answer.
 When I eventually got through, the man told me Joe had been shot the day before.

 “It has been the worst experience of my life and would just ask that horse owners think twice before loaning out their horses.
 I know now I should have had Joe put to sleep but I thought I was doing the best thing by allowing him to live.
 It’s been a complete nightmare; I can’t believe that this woman could get away with treating people this way and cause so much heartache.”